matthewkuria/matthewkuria/README.md

 ## Hi there

-- 🔭 I am  a Software Engineer,interested  on React/NextJs, TypeScript and Tailwind CSS projects for the Front End Web development and Django framework for backend development.
+- 🔭 I am  a Software Developer with a vast experience in  React/NextJs, TypeScript and Tailwind CSS projects for the Front End Web development and Django framework for backend development.
-- 🌱 I’m currently building using Python Django and REST Framework.
+- 🌱 I have built awesome projects in NextJS, Django, Django REST framework, Typescript and Tailwind CSS.

   ## Contact Me via:-